clickrain/stratus/README.md

 ### Stratus account

 You will need an account on Stratus to use this plugin.
-If you are a Click Rain client, please contact your account manager to get started.
-Otherwise, please [visit the Stratus help center](https://stratus.crunch.help/en/integrations/craft-cms) to get started.
+Please [visit the Stratus help center](https://stratus.crunch.help/en/integrations/craft-cms) to get started.

 ## Installation